 Have you ever had that lightning bolt moment where an offhand statement made by someone else knocked you off your feet?
 A statement so simple, yet powerful enough to make you stop, blink and think.
-Here are some of those special moments for me.
+Here are some of those special moments of truths for me.

 1. “If you’re suffering so much, then shouldn’t it be 100% effort counted on your part, too?”